News + Articles

 Why Would Someone Need a Dental Bridge?

-You might need a dental bridge if you’re missing one or more teeth and want to restore both the function and appearance of your smile.
+A dental bridge is necessary when you are missing one or more teeth and want to restore the full function and appearance of your smile.
+Gaps left by tooth loss can cause significant issues, including the drifting of neighboring teeth, bite imbalances, and even jaw discomfort.

-In fact, studies show that up to 25% of jawbone density can be lost within 12 months after a tooth is lost if the space isn’t properly restored.
+Research shows that up to 25% of jawbone density can be lost within 12 months if a missing tooth isn’t properly restored.

-Whether the gap is from a lost front tooth or a molar in the back, your dentist can use a bridge to restore function, maintain bite balance, and preserve long-term oral stability.
+Whether the gap is from a front tooth or a molar, a bridge offers both functional and preventive benefits, helping you maintain long-term oral health.

 3-unit dental bridge diagram showing abutment teeth and artificial replacement tooth (pontic).